slatinsky/DiscordChatExporter-frontend/README.md

 # DiscordChatExporter-frontend
 View your JSON [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) exports as if you were using Discord interface

+## Why JSON exports are better than HTML exports?
+- better-suited for long-term preservation
+- contain more information than HTML exports
+- readable by third-party applications like this one or [chat-analytics](https://github.com/mlomb/chat-analytics), not just browsers
+- smaller in size

+This project aims to provide you with better experience than what you get by just opening HTML exports in your browser.
+In one place and with many more features, like search, message deduplication, etc. And it will get even better in the future :).

 ## Features
 - View JSON exports in Discord like interface
 - Message deduplication - merge multiple JSON exports and view them as one